vkostyanetsky/Fastimer/Achievements.md

 ## Persistence

-This achievement awards for the number of completed fasts.
+This reward can be obtained for the number of completed fasts.

 | Level | Completed Fasts | Quality  |
 |-------|-----------------|----------|